juripero/ryft-server/docs/run.md

 # instance-home: /
 ```

 `local-only` is used to run `ryft-server` outside cluster.
-No consult dependency,
+No consul dependency,
 no load balancing enabled.
 It's equivalent to `--local-only` command line option.

 `debug-mode` is used to enable extensive logging.